-Jacks Peak is located in the heart of the Desolation Wilderness, slightly overshadowed by its big brother, Dicks Peak.
+OverviewAt 9856 feet Jacks Peak is one of the Desolation Wilderness Area's highest peaks.
+Located near the geographic center of the wilderness, it is slightly overshadowed by its big brother, Dicks Peak.
 Jacks Peak is a worthy summit in its own right, or -- better yet -- makes a fine days outing by combining it with a climb of Dicks Peak.
 More adventurous folks can use Jacks Peak as the center linchpin in a long traverse across the top of the Desolation Wilderness by traversing from Pyramid Peak in the south, northward along the Crystal Range, down to Mosquito Pass, then up Jacks, Dicks and the long traverse over to Tallac.
 In winter, the south face of Jacks can harbor some nice corn snow, and provides a great trans-desolation ski tour linkup.

 |Lily Lake||6.1||89||End of Fallen Leaf Lake Road|

 ² The shorter distance is accomplished by taking the ferry across Echo Lakes.

 ³ For an extra 0.4 miles the summit of Mount Tallac can be reached.

 Hikes from the west start near Wrights Lake and take the trail to Twin Lakes, then over the crest of the Crystal Range between Mt.
 Price and Peak 9,441, descending into Rockbound Valley at the foot of Jacks Peak.